gupta-siddhant/projects/news-headlines-reader/README.md

 3. Replace `'YOUR_API_KEY'` with your actual News API key obtained earlier.

+4. Replace `'app.secret_key'` with any secret key of your liking.

+5. Replace the placeholder fields of `'db_config'` for db connection.

-4. Save the file and close the text editor.
+5. Save the file and close the text editor.

-5. Run the Flask app:
+6. Run the Flask app:

    ```bash
    python app.py